birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-301--down-and-out-in-quodeth.md

 type = ""

 +++
-Session date 02/17/2017, Dave's house
+_Session date 02/17/2017, Dave's house_

-In which the Party arrives in Quodeth, takes care of some business, and gets started on a new Endeavor
+In which the Party arrives in Quodeth on their  loot-laden galley with three goals: sell stuff, buy stuff, and release a chaos god

-## Stuff that happened:

-*
+## Notable Events:

+* The party secures a space and the "good docks" in the Canal Quarter, and quickly get to work on downtime activities:
+* Marvus carouses all over town to make some contacts, and then works on flooding Qudoeth with vast amounts of loot
+* Ovek and Flynn research the magimechanical workings of the bubble car, and end up creating a "Repair Bubblecar" spell.